TurboGears/tg2docs/docs/turbogears/templating.rst

 files independently from where the application is installed and started as it refers to the python package where the template file is provided.

-Typical dotted notation path looks like: **mypackage.templates.template_file** and it doesn't include any extention.
-If an extension is provided TurboGears will try to read the path as a file system path, not as a dotted notation path.
+A typical dotted notation path looks like **mypackage.templates.template_file** and does not include any extension.
+With the default Kajiki renderer, ``mypackage.templates.sample`` resolves to the package template file ``templates/sample.xhtml``.

+If an extension is provided, TurboGears treats the value as a filesystem-style template name instead of dotted notation.
+Absolute filesystem paths with an extension can be used directly.
+Relative paths are resolved by the renderer's template search path, so ``mypackage/templates/sample.xhtml`` is not equivalent to the dotted path ``mypackage.templates.sample``.

 Explicit Engine in Exposition
 -----------------------------